undergrad-partner-school

 With its prime location in the Black Hills region of South Dakota, SDSM&T students have the opportunity to enjoy a vibrant campus life combined with the natural beauty of the surrounding area.
 The university's proximity to outdoor recreational activities, including hiking, skiing, and rock climbing, appeals to students who value an active lifestyle.
 The campus community is close-knit and supportive, making it easy for students to form lasting friendships and engage in a variety of extracurricular activities.
 Overall, the South Dakota School of Mines and Technology offers a well-rounded education that prepares students for professional success while providing them with a rewarding college experience.

-Located in Rapid City, SD and set in a suburban environment, South Dakota School of Mines and Technology is a public university.
-This school uses a semester-based calendar.
-It has an acceptance rate of 84%.
-The freshman retention rate at South Dakota School of Mines and Technology is 78.4%.
+Located in Rapid City, SD and set in an urban environment, South Dakota School of Mines and Technology is a public university.
+This school follows a semester-based calendar.
+It has an acceptance rate of 85%.
+The freshman retention rate at South Dakota School of Mines and Technology is 84%.

 Quick Facts